 Sosan passed the February 2015 California Bar Exam.

 Hans Van Horn

-During Law School, Hans was a writer and editor for the International Law Journal, and presided over and captained the school’s rugby team.
+During Law School, Hans served as writer and editor for the International Law Journal, and presided over and captained the school’s rugby team.
 He was also involved in Sacramento High School’s Street Law Program, first as a classroom teacher, then as a mentor and adviser to other student teachers.
 He started and coached Sac High’s Mock Trial Program.
 Hans was the class speaker of McGeorge’s 2013 Day Division, and after law school, worked for Acquest Law on civil litigation, immigration, and family law cases.

 Hans passed the July 2013 California Bar Exam.